Chrismis79/node-api2-project/README.md

   - return HTTP status code `201` (Created).
   - return the newly created _comment_.

-- If there's an error while saving the _comment_:
+- ✅If there's an error while saving the _comment_:
   - cancel the request.
   - respond with HTTP status code `500` (Server Error).
   - return the following JSON object: `{ error: "There was an error while saving the comment to the database" }`.